 Tokyo Bunka Kaikan

-The Music Appreciation Support Program "WATCH MUSIC, LISTEN TO VIDEOS, AND ONLINE CONCERTS" is a live-streamed concert that allows people who are deaf or hard of hearing to visually experience music at home.
+The Music Appreciation Support Program "Come Join a Concert!
+Where You Can Watch Music and Listen to Video Projection" is a live-streamed concert that allows people who are deaf or hard of hearing to visually experience music at home.
 In preparation for the autumn of 2025, when the World Athletics and Deaflympics will be held, we will hold a concert that fuses technology and creativity so that everyone can enjoy music regardless of disability or generation.

 https://www.t-bunka.jp/stage/25792